Frederick E. Olmsted: Fisher, Bryant and Olmsted

 In June 1911, Olmsted announced his resignation from the Forest Service, effective July 1, 1911.
 He said he wanted to return to the forest and leave the administrative offices behind; he may also have missed working with Pinchot.
-He became a consulting forester with the firm Fisher & Bryant, along with Professor Richard T. Fisher and Edward S. Bryant who were both graduates of Harvard University.
+He became a consulting forester with the firm Fisher & Bryant, along with Richard Thornton Fisher and Edward S. Bryant who were both graduates of Harvard University.
 Renamed Fisher, Bryant and Olmsted, their offices were at 141 Milk Street in Boston, Massachusetts.
 Olmsted left the firm by early 1913 for an opportunity in California but maintained a professional relationship with the renamed Fisher and Bryant, Inc. Bryant left the firm in April 1914 to become an inspector for the United States forest service.

 Harvard University

 In the spring semester of 1913, Olmsted taught forestry at Harvard University.
 That same year, Harvard and Yale University had both lost most of their historic elms to damage caused by the gypsy moth, the leopard moth, and the brown-tail moth.
 It was estimated that it would take 50 to 100 years before the campus trees were restored.
 Olmsted noted that the universities neglected their historic trees because "a feeling was evident that the elms had always been there and always would be in spite of various setbacks."